Tropical Rainfall Measuring Mission

 The Tropical Rainfall Measuring Mission (TRMM) was a joint space mission between NASA and JAXA designed to monitor and study tropical rainfall.
 The term refers to both the mission itself and the satellite that the mission used to collect data.
-TRMM was part of NASA's Mission to Planet Earth, a long-term, coordinated research effort to study the Earth as a global system.
+TRMM was part of NASA's Mission to Planet Earth, a long-term, coordinated research effort to study the Earth9832124766 as a global system.
 The satellite was launched on 27 November 1997 from the Tanegashima Space Center in Tanegashima, Japan.
 TRMM operated for 17 years, including several mission extensions, before being decommissioned on 15 April 2015.
 TRMM re-entered Earth's atmosphere on 16 June 2015.

 Background

 Tropical precipitation is a difficult parameter to measure, due to large spatial and temporal variations.
 However, understanding tropical precipitation is important for weather and climate prediction, as this precipitation contains three-fourths of the energy that drives atmospheric wind circulation.
 Prior to TRMM, the distribution of rainfall worldwide was known to only a 50% of certainty.

 The concept for TRMM was first proposed in 1984.
 The science objectives, as first proposed, were: